paologambardella/gamedesignbcn-lets-play/LetsPlay.md

 - GD: game designer member of Barcelona Game Design Meetup
 - Moderator: moderator of the whole section
 - Player(s): play the game to analyze live.
+- Audience: people which are not game designers will simply observe the session.
+At the end, they will be allowed to make comments and ask questions.
 - (OPTIONAL) Community Manager: the bridge with online people (if any).

 # Step 1 - Game Review